-The 8 Fears Single People Have After Leaving A Relationship
+The 8 Fears All Newly Single People Face After Leaving A Long-Term Relationship

 Leaving a relationship behind can be a scary thing.

 You've invested time, energy and money into something you hoped would last forever, and now, you're struggling on what to do with you're newfound freedom.

 In the long run, you will be happier this way, and you'll eventually meet someone new who doesn't make you cry into a tub of ice cream.

 But right now, it sucks.
 You're probably eating that tub of ice cream, replaying the breakup talk and wondering how you'll ever survive in the dating world, filled with Tinder and questionable men.

 While becoming newly single is a pretty daunting experience, remember that your relationship came to an end for a reason.
 It's scary, but once you get over these fears below, I promise it will get better.

 Although your friends will tell you this is an irrational fear, anuptaphobia (fear of being alone) is very real, and it's easy to see why newly single people regularly freak about it.

 Realizing you're now back at square one in the dating pool and have to find someone new to spend all your time with is completely terrifying.

 Plus, what if you're enjoying being single, and you meet someone great?
 Are you supposed to be with them anyway just to avoid relationship FOMO?!